ibm-cloud-docs/Cloudant/api/advanced.md

 -->

-### Example response to a request for a single UUID
+See the following example response to a request for a single UUID:

 ```json
 {